 Germany is also confronting pivotal decisions in its policy dimension, as the GFFO's current Strategy for humanitarian assistance abroad 2019-2023 is set to conclude in a few months.
 The ministry itself deems the existing strategy as too broad, offering a multi-thematic description of the state of humanitarian challenges rather than providing a strategic orientation.
-The demands placed on the new humanitarian strategy and Germany's self-perception in humanitarian action are now clearly outlined: "Germany is no longer just a payer, but also a player" stated the Commissioner for Humanitarian Assistance at the GFFO, Susanne Fries-Gaier2.
+The demands placed on the new humanitarian strategy and Germany's self-perception in humanitarian ac-

+"Germany is no longer just a payer, but also a player" tion are now clearly outlined: "Germany is no longer just a payer, but also a player" stated the Commissioner for Humanitarian Assistance at the GFFO, Susanne Fries-Gaier2.